 - Gallstones and other gallbladder diseases

 - Hepatitis C

-- Liver and bile duct cancer (hepatocellular and cholangiocarcinoma)
+- Liver and bile duct cancer (hepatocellular carcinoma and cholangiocarcinoma)

 - Portal hypertension